Everything is changing

 When faced with the emotional reactions of others, you may find it hard to:

 • Support the other person without encouraging the behaviour

 • Remain in control, in spite of the person’s emotions

 • Avoid resentment and greater personal stress

-You need to understand the role emotional behaviour plays in the workplace and, in turn, deal with emotions productively.
-Specifically:
+Understanding the role emotional behaviour plays in the workplace and, in turn, deal with emotions productively.

 • Recognize sources of emotions in the workplace